strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Unauthorized
 ```

-The server is now denying unauthorized users.
+The server is now denying requests from unauthorized users.

 >You can set up this step automatically by executing `./sample-configs/step-3/install`